edwarda3/CS434-Competition-RNA-PK-Detection/readme.md

 ### Predictions

 The predictions generated for the competition assignment are made using a random forest, decision tree, and logistic regression.
+The given AUC is on the train

 * ```features103_pred1.txt```: Random Forest predictions using 103 features.
 * ```features103_pred2.txt```: Decision Tree predictions using 103 features.